ADP Canada Anti-Spam Commitment

 The ADP Canada Preference Centre makes it easy for the people and organizations with whom we interact (our contacts, prospective clients, current clients, service providers, and business partners) to modify the types of content and communications they receive from ADP Canada without the need to completely unsubscribe from our contact list.
 Your preferences can be updated at any time by visiting the ADP Canada Preference Centre, which can be accessed via our website at www.adp.ca/email.

-Also, keep in mind, that in order for you to change your email address, you will need to unsubscribe your old email address and enter your new email address with associated preferences into the ADP Canada Preference Center.
+In order for you to change your email address, you will need to unsubscribe your old email address and enter your new email address with associated preferences into the ADP Canada Preference Center.

 B. ADP Canada has modified its forms in order to collect express consent